HomebrewHomunculus/BrogueLite/README.md

 TODO:

 -
-  Remove certain potions which have no use once identified.
+  Remove or rework any potions which have no good use once identified.
+(Hallucination should
+    either be removed or to do something useful when thrown and/or quaffed?)
 -
+  Remove or rework any staffs or wands which have no good use once identified.
+-
-  Remove certain cursed equipment which have no use once identified.
+  Remove certain cursed equipment/negative runics/negative items which have no use once identified.

 Planned potential changes - TBD: